 Loan vs. Line of Credit

 Home equity loans are not the same as home equity lines of credit.
 A home equity loan is just that—a loan.
-This means a borrower receives a lump sum of money and repays that amount with interest over a set period of time.
+This means a borrower receives a lump sum of money and repays it with interest over a period of time.
 But a home equity line of credit functions more like a credit card, allowing a borrower to pull money as needed.
 Accordingly, the borrower only pays interest on the amount borrowed.

 Adjustable vs. Fixed Rate